FOR IMMEDIATE RELEASE

 “The idea for this play has been percolating in the back of my mind ever since I read Marquez’s article,” says Wilding.
 “At the time, I was still in high school, but I made a copy and have held onto it ever since.
-It was such a loony, misguided venture.
-About three years ago, I workshopped the play at Theatre West, and the reaction was amazing — everybody thought it was so much fun.”
+It was such a loony, misguided venture.”

-Mark Wilding, a long-time member of Theatre West, has worked in television for over two decades, writing and producing both comedies and dramas.
-He was most recently a writer and executive producer on the NBC/Netflix show Good Girls.
+Mark Wilding has worked in television for three decades, writing and producing both comedies and dramas.
+He was most recently a writer and executive producer on the NBC/Netflix show Good Girls and on ABC/Hulu’s Promised Land.
 Comedy credits include Ellen, Dave’s World, Jesse, Caroline In The City, The Naked Truth, The Tony Danza Show and Working.
 Mark worked on Ellen in its first year, back in 1993, when the show was still called These Friends Of Mine.
 He returned two years later to help write and produce the fourth season of the show, which culminated in “The Puppy Episode” — when Ellen DeGeneres’s character famously came out as gay.
 The episode won an Emmy for best comedy writing.
 Drama credits include Jake 2.0, Charmed, Grey’s Anatomy, Private Practice, Scandal and Still Star-Crossed.
 Mark served as co-executive producer and executive producer on Grey’s Anatomy for seven years, during which he wrote a dozen episodes of the show and was part of a writing staff that was nominated twice for an Emmy for best dramatic writing.
 His episode “Where The Boys Are” won the GLAAD Media Award for Outstanding Individual Episode.
 Another episode, “Life During Wartime”, won the 2008 Genesis award for dramatic writing.
 In 2011, Mark moved to Scandal, serving as executive producer and head writer for five years.
 One of his episodes, “Nobody Likes Babies”, was cited by Time magazine as one of the Top Ten TV episodes of 2013.
 Scandal was also honored by the AFI in 2013 for “its contribution to America’s cultural legacy.”
 In the fall of 2016, Mark moved to New York for six months, where he executive produced a summer series for ABC, entitled Still Star-Crossed.

 Details for Calendar Listings